 The festival is celebrated every year in July, highlighting through a proposed programme, the works of national and international artists.
 The event brings together the energies of a wide range of artists, galleries and cultural institutions in a celebration of Photography, with many participative events for all types of audiences.

-Over the last three years, the festival has been taking place in more than 40 locations around Dublin, from the National Botanic Gardens, Moxie Studios, and inner city Dublin, to Dún Laoghaire Pier and Signal Arts Center.
+Over the last three years, the festival has been taking place in more than 40 locations around Dublin, from the National Botanic Gardens and inner city Dublin, to Dún Laoghaire Pier and Signal Arts Center – and it reached as far as Limerick and Cork in 2013 for a specific project entitled New Irish Works.
 Well-established city center spaces like the Gallery of Photography and the National Photographic Archive, key constituents of Photography in Ireland, are essential to the experience, offering consistently great exhibitions and a broad selection of parallel events.